Date of Issue: 6/2019

 - An adult patient is a person who has attained the age of majority (18 yrs.) and is therefore regarded as independent, self-sufficient, and responsible.

 - A vulnerable patient is defined as: anyone under the age of 18 or a person who lacks the capacity to give informed consent or is unable to protect him or herself from abuse, neglect or exploitation.
 This includes those who only lack momentary capacity due to sedation.

-A. Opt-In Policy: An adult or pediatric patient or their legal guardian may request a chaperone for any examination or procedure.
+An adult or pediatric patient or their parent or legal guardian may request a chaperone for any examination or procedure.
 It is good practice to discuss with patients the different options to have a chaperone present during sensitive examinations and procedures as defined above.

 - Examination of or procedures to the urethra in both males and females are considered OPT-IN and do not require a chaperone unless requested by the patient.

 - Breast radiology procedures including mammography, ultrasound, interventional, and MRI will be considered OPT-IN and do not require a chaperone unless requested by the patient.
 A breast physical exam during mammography is OPT-OUT, meaning a chaperone will be present unless declined by the patient.

 - Echocardiograms will be considered OPT-IN and do not require a chaperone unless requested by a patient.

 - Standard patient care protocols such as listening to the heart or lungs or placing EKG leads will be considered OPT-In and do not require a chaperone unless requested by a patient.